Australian state declares emergency, faces 'catastrophic' fire danger

 "The PM does not have the climate emergency under control," he said on Twitter.

 "What people need now is a little bit of sensitivity, understanding and real assistance.
-They need help; they need shelter," McCormack told ABC.
+They need help; they need shelter," McCormack said.